See, analyze, and critique the often-hidden elements of society and culture.

 Our interdisciplinary program gives critical attention to cultural processes, power relationships, patterns of social interaction, historical factors, and social structure.

-We offer majors in Anthropology/Sociology (ANSO), Sociology (SOC) and Rhetoric, Media & Social Change (RMSC).
-We also have minors in Anthropology, Sociology, Geography, or Rhetoric, Media & Social Change
+We offer majors in Anthropology/Sociology (ANSO), and Sociology (SOC).
+We also have minors in Anthropology, and Sociology.

 Ten full time faculty members offer interdisciplinary perspectives on critical issues in culture and society.